 The register will be published in a standardised format as prescribed by the Government, that will be kept up-to-date, and made publicly available, to help provide certainty for developers and communities and encourage investment in local areas.
 The registers will then be used to monitor the Government's commitment to the delivery of brownfield sites.

-The register is comprised of brownfield sites which have been assessed as available, suitable and achievable through the Central Lincolnshire Strategic Housing and Economic Land Availability Assessment (SHELAA).
+The register is comprised of brownfield sites which have been assessed as available, suitable and achievable.
 This can consist of:

-We will publish our statutory brownfield register annually, at the end of each calendar year to coincide with updates to our SHELAA.
+We will publish our statutory brownfield register annually, at the end of each calendar year to coincide with other development monitoring updates.